 </select>

-The <label> element is similar.
-You can write it where ever you want, but it really only should be used with an explicit for/id attribute paired with a small suite of other elements (input, textarea, select, etc.)
+element is similar.
+You can write it where ever you want, but it really only should be used with an explicit for

 But the point is: the only way you learn about these associations is to read the spec.
 And you know what?
 It’s not that difficult.
 You just need to learn about it in the first place, then practice it a few times.
 As a language, HTML has a pretty limited vocabulary.
 Still, it’s not exactly intuitive.